Will My Ex Come Back? 4 Signs They Might

-The truth is that relationships are very complex and depend upon the chemistry, efforts, and behaviors of each person involved.
-That said, relationships can be and have been fixed in the past and if you and your partner are up for it and have the desire, you can rekindle what was lost.
+The truth is that relationships are very complex, depending upon the chemistry, efforts, and behaviors of each person involved.
+That said, relationships can be, and have been, fixed in the past, and if you and your partner are up for it, you can rekindle what was lost.

-Many people may want to fix their relationship but may feel ashamed that they fell apart in the first place.
+Many people may want to fix their relationship, but feel ashamed that it fell apart in the first place.
 No matter what, don't feel bad.
 It's important to know that you are not alone in your efforts.
-There are plenty of resources out there to guide you and your partner through the process as you work on your connection with each other.
+There are plenty of resources out there to guide you and your partner through the process, as you work on your connection with each other.
 Before you begin, however, there is a very important question you need to ask yourself.

 Are You Able to Change?